strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Add the .env files to the watched files
 * Gather all the yaml files in config (on three levels)
 * Build a simple map with the c en clé le chemin et en valeur le timestamp
 * Get the update timestamp of a file